Developers face heat for London's car-frying skyscraper

 NOVEL DESIGN

-"We are also continuing to evaluate longer-term solutions to ensure this issue does not recur in future."

-The Walkie Talkie, due to open in spring 2014, is one of a series of striking, modern buildings to go up in the area of London known as the "Square Mile", where 300,000 people work in financial and professional services, with other notable towers dubbed the "Gherkin" and the "Cheese Grater".

-A spokesman from the City of London Corporation, which is in charge of planning and building control in the area, said City officials were working with developers to resolve the issue.
+A spokesman from the City of London Corporation, which is in charge of planning and building control in the area, said the motorist had been compensated for the damage and City officials were working with developers to resolve the issue.

 The architect is Uruguayan-born Rafael Vinoly and the building's concave design means developers can squeeze more money from its larger upper floors, where the views over London promise to be magnificent and rents are higher.